Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Why CFO-Level Guidance Isn’t Just for Big Companies

 The idea that only Fortune 500 companies need a CFO is outdated.
-A fractional CFO provides access to this high-level expertise without the full-time salary.
+A fractional CFO gives you access to a startup CFO or chief financial officer through a flexible model instead of a permanent hire.
 For growth-focused service firms with revenues between $1M and $10M, this model is a game-changer.
-It offers the strategic horsepower of an executive partner who understands your long-term vision and can build the financial infrastructure to support it.
+It offers financial expertise, financial leadership, and CFO support while delivering the strategic horsepower of an executive partner who understands your long-term vision and can build the financial infrastructure to support it through fractional CFO services.

 Think of it like this: The CEO is the captain of the ship, setting the destination.
 The fractional CFO is the navigator, analyzing the charts (cash flow), checking the provisions (runway), and watching for obstacles (financial risks) to ensure the journey is successful.
 This strategic partnership empowers the CEO to make confident decisions based on real-time data, not gut feelings.